tlongers/doccydoc/common_sources/working/in/methodology.md

 * "Is it possible this source is correct and our other sources are incorrect?"
 * "Do I have enough information to accept or reject what this source says?"

 The Country Guide acts as a framework for researchers to understand the security forces and to help a researcher answer these questions.
 Data entered into the Monitor’s databases are progressively updated as new information is found.
-Throughout, researchers take a number of quality assurance steps to validate the data against the standards set out in the [Data Model section](/en/datamodel/README.md).
+Throughout, researchers take a number of quality assurance steps to validate the data against the standards set out in the Data Model section

 ## Phase 4: Publish data {#method-phase-4}